brunocardoso1/brunocardoso1/README.md

 ### Hi there! 👋

-  - 😄 I’m currently learning Flutter & Java!
+  - 😄 I’m currently learning JavaScript!
   - 😁 Trying to be the best version of myself everyday